CMakePP/CMaize/docs/src/developer/design/overview.rst

 are charged with describing the actual package.
 This includes, for example, knowing where the libraries and header files are located, as well as supporting the consumption of the package.
-The reason this component is called the Target component, and not say the Package component, is because the component is actually charged with describing the pieces of the package.
+The reason this component is called the Target component, and not the Package component, is because the component is actually charged with describing the pieces of the package.
 Put another way, a package is just a collection of targets.